LiuYuancheng/NetworkConnDashboard/README.md

 > version: v_0.2
 > ```

 ------

 ### System Design

-The system work flow diagram will follow the workflow diagram shown in the introduction and system network topology will follow below diagram:
+The system work flow diagram will follow the diagram shown in the introduction and system network topology will follow below diagram:

 ![](doc/img/systemDiagram.png)

 ##### ping-Client design